 The kitchen is usually the most challenging room to keep clean in the house because it's the most active.
 Between breakfast, lunch, dinner and/or living with kids, pets or people in general, your kitchen is never really clean, is it?
 But one thing you definitely will be okay with, is cleaning as you go along - less mess, more success.

 The kitchen is where you store, prepare and cook your food, which is also how many toxic chemicals can be absorbed into your body.
 When you use chemical-based cleaners to wipe your counters or clean your cooking utensils, a residue of these chemicals is left behind, allowing toxins to enter your system.

 Even though people may clean up after themselves and the kitchen can appear tidy, at a closer look, you will see a deep clean is needed every now and again to keep your kitchen clean and sparkling.
-Sinks lose their shine, grease builds on surfaces, microwaves and ovens are cooking age-old splatters and fridges have their own life forms.
+Sinks lose their shine, grease builds on surfaces, microwaves and ovens host age-old splatters, and fridges have their own life forms.
 Deep cleaning your kitchen might not be your area of expertise, but it's an environment we thrive in, so let us help you tackle those kitchen nightmares.
 Learn from cleaning experts at AspenClean, how to make your cleaning better and quicker.